OSC/ood-documentation/latest/_sources/how-tos/app-development/interactive/setup/enable-reverse-proxy.rst.txt

    .. tip::

-      What if my site foregos the FQDN in the host names for compute nodes, and we have compute names that give their hosts as:
+      What if my site foregoes the FQDN in the host names for compute nodes, and we have compute names that give their hosts as:

       - ``ab001`` ... ``ab100`` (for the AB cluster)